kwx4github/vimim/vimim/vimim.rst

 #. [done] [onekey] combine g:vimim_reverse_lookup and g:vimim_save_new_entry
 #. [done] [onekey] g:vimim_ctrl_6_as_onekey & g:xingma_sleep_with_pinyin
 #. [done] [onekey] g:vimim_ctrl_6_as_onekey=2 mapping normal CTRL-6

-To the author of mycloud package:

-Is it possible to go this way:

-(1) if mycloud local is available, then use it first (2) otherwise, goes to mycloud www

-We may need two gloable variables, then?
-For example:
-   :let g:vimim_cloud_python='C:/home/vimim/pcloud/qptest'
-   :let g:vimim_cloud_pim=1 http://pim-cloud.appspot.com/qp/

-Is it possible to combine those two variables into one?
-For mycloud local, we can do "plug and play"!

-You will need to make both share a same input and output format.
-Also, for mycloud local, we don't need rot13.

-The whole design idea is to support better "plug and play", with minimum or even zero settings!